-Transgenic lines with a cell type-specific fluorescent protein reporter allow us to study the dynamic behaviour of macrophages and how injected nanomaterials are cleared from the bloodstream in a living organism.
-Transmission electron microscopy (TEM) can then complement the real-time observations by visualising those processes at the nanoscale.
-A marriage of the two imaging approaches is correlative light-electron microscopy (CLEM), by which we can link the fluorescent reporters (i.e. cell-type identity) to ultrastructure observed by TEM. dpf, days post-fertilisation. mpi/hpi, minutes/hours post-injection (Image: Yuya Hayashi.
+Transgenic lines with a cell type-specific fluorescent protein reporter allow us to study the dynamic and interacting behaviour of cells such as macrophages and how (injected) nanoparticles are cleared from the bloodstream in a living organism.
+This power of whole-embryo bioimaging can then be combined with a high-resolution modality, transmission electron microscopy (TEM), by visualizing those biological processes at the nanoscale.
+Correlative light-electron microscopy (CLEM) is an exciting marriage of the two imaging approaches, by which we can link the fluorescent reporters (i.e. cell-type identity) to ultrastructure observed by TEM.
+The unrivalled strength of the zebrafish model is also its screening capacity that enables testing of multiple nanoformulations within a short time period. dpf, days post-fertilisation. mpi/hpi, minutes/hours post-injection (Image: Yuya Hayashi.
 Adapted from Hayashi et al. (2020) & Mohammad-Beigi et al. (2020) ACS Nano.
 Copyright 2020 American Chemical Society)

 "Differential Nanoparticle Sequestration by Macrophages and Scavenger Endothelial Cells Visualized in Vivo in Real-Time and at Ultrastructural Resolution" by Yuya Hayashi*, Masanari Takamiya, Pia Bomholt Jensen, Isaac Ojea-Jiménez, Hélicia Claude, Claude Antony, Kasper Kjær-Sørensen, Clemens Grabher, Thomas Boesen, Douglas Gilliland, Claus Oxvig, Uwe Strähle, and Carsten Weiss.